Best Math Activities for Preschoolers

 Learning at the preschool level should be just as much fun.

-The activities in this post are options you can make yourself for everyday play at home and in the classroom.
+The activities in this roundup are options you can make yourself, for everyday play at home or in the classroom.
+The materials can be as simple as paper and pompoms, or props like a well-used clock and recycled containers.

 Some of the math concepts we can support during the early years include counting one to ten, sorting colors and shapes, comparing sizes and weights.

-This article by Scholastic discusses basic math concepts taught in preschool and kindergarten.
+This article by Scholastic discusses basic math concepts taught in preschool and kindergarten

 Here's a simple explanation of the difference between numbers and numerals.